mdn/content/files/en-us/web/css/pseudo-classes/index.md

 ## Linguistic pseudo-classes

-These pseudo-classes reflect the document language, and enable the selection of elements based on language or script direction.
+These pseudo-classes reflect the document language and enable the selection of elements based on language or script direction.

 - {{CSSxRef(":dir()")}}
   - : The directionality pseudo-class selects an element based on its directionality as determined by the document language.